tekabu/smart-guard-v2.0-backend/QWEN_REVIEW.md

-# Smart Guard API - Code Review Report
+# Smart Guard API - Comprehensive Code Review

 ## Executive Summary

 This is a comprehensive code review of the Smart Guard API project, a Laravel-based access control and attendance management system.
 The review covers architecture, security, code quality, testing, and best practices.

-**Overall Assessment**: ⚠️ **NEEDS ATTENTION** - The project has a solid foundation but requires significant security improvements and code quality enhancements before production deployment.
+**Overall Assessment**: ⚠️ **NEEDS ATTENTION** - The project has a solid foundation but requires significant security improvements, code quality enhancements, and fixes for critical syntax errors before production deployment.

 ---